Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 - Conducted baseline screening assessments in elementary and middle school reading and mathematics to determine individual student needs.

 - Evidence Based Strategies: Evidence based strategies are provided within an MTSS framework.
 Schools provide a broad continuum of interventions to serve all students, further differentiating interventions for students with identified needs.
-Schoolwide practices include: CASEL 3 Signature Practices, Morning Meeting (ES), and Advisory meetings (MS/HS).
+Schoolwide practices include: CASEL 3 Signature Practices (All), Morning Meeting (ES), and Responsive Advisory meetings (MS/HS).
 Interventions for students with identified needs may include small group or individual counseling, as well as referrals to community mental health agencies.

 - Short Term Behavioral Health (STBH) referrals provided by community-based clinicians: This service is a short term intervention of up to ten counseling sessions.
 Most STBH providers offer in-person and telehealth options.